Wildfire: Its Effects on Drinking Water Quality

 - Increased turbidity (water cloudiness).
 This may lead to larger amounts of sludge stuck in water filters or more chemicals needed for water treatment, all of which would raise operating costs

-- Changes in water chemistry, such as increased dissolved organic carbon concentrations, or increased iron and manganese concentrations.
-These may form unwanted disinfection by-products (e.g. colour, cloudiness, trihalomethanes) and/or lead to the need for further treatment
+- Changes in water chemistry, or increased amounts of iron and manganese .
+These may lead to the need for further treatment

 What can I do if my drinking water has been affected by a wildfire?

-- If there is an interruption on the water disinfection process, you may need to use a different source of drinking water or disinfect tap water.
-Boil or use disinfection tablets until the water source can be assessed and health officials have assured you that it’s safe for drinking.
-For more information, see HealthLinkBC File #49b Disinfecting Drinking Water
+- If your water is not safe to drink, you may need to use a different source of drinking water or disinfect tap water.
+Boil or use disinfection tablets until the water source can be assessed and health officials have assured you that it's safe for drinking.
+For more information, see HealthLinkBC File #49b Disinfecting drinking water

 - Water lines may need repairing and flushing to remove contaminated water